Ditached/ARPlacementKit-Docs/docs/source/index.rst

 Why AR Foundation 5.0+:
 ~~~~~~~~
 We decided to only support AR Foundation 5.0 as it is the newest version.
 There a major changes between versions and it is hard to support multiple of them.
-Version 5.0+ provides support for in-editor testing which is essential in our opinion.
+Version 5.0+ provides support for in-editor testing which is essential for unintrrupted development.

 Showcase
 ~~~~~~~~